nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

   nginx-agent
 ```

-To ensure that the REST Interface is correctly configured, you can curl the following endpoint from your terminal:
+To ensure that the REST Interface is correctly configured, you can use the `curl` command targeting the following endpoint from your terminal:

 ```shell
 curl 0.0.0.0:8038/nginx/
 ```